NicoleFaye/Chat-Gpt-Long-Text-Input/README.md

     - pdf
     - docx
 - more formatting options in regards to newlines and whitespace
+- Ability to add custom buttons next to the "regenerate response" button

 ## Feel free to make suggestions in the issues section